Yiyi-philosophy/website_acad/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
 Now I'm studying at School of Electronics & Information, HDU (Hangzhou Dianzi University).
+You can visit [My Blog](https://yiyi-philosophy.github.io/yiran.ding/) to know more about me.

 I'm preparing for the **24 fall** applications of CS PhD.

 #### And my latest GPA is 3.73/4.0(4.37/5.0) 5%.

 ## Research Interests: